 Gary Taubes, author of Good Calories, Bad Calories and Why We Get Fat makes the argument that it's not fat that makes us fat, but the carbs we eat.
-He states that if everyone ate a high protein and fat diet and virtually no carb diet, we would lose weight and not have to track ANY calories.
-And I agree, but only to some degree...
+He states that if everyone ate a high protein and high fat diet and extremely low carb diet, we would lose weight and not have to track ANY calories.
+I agree, but only to some degree...

-I track calories, but only to make sure I am not going overboard with fat and am getting enough grams of carbs to keep me from being hypothyroid.
-I don't pay attention to protein, but keep it at about 1 gram per 1lb of body weight to make sure my kidneys aren't getting taxed.
-This may seem like a lot of work, but for me it has become simple.
-I now know what my body needs and can fulfill specific cravings.
-Before on a high fat diet, my body was just starving for something more (healthy carbs) and my body temperature was too low.
-The fat around my midsection increased (I think in an attempt to preserve composition) and working out wasn't any easier (our bodies need those carbs for better workouts!). (*In terms of dairy I don't have an opinion on whether to avoid it or not because I personally do not eat it.
+I track calories, but only to make sure I am not going overboard with fat and am getting enough grams of carbs to keep me energized.
+I don't pay attention to protein, but keep it at about 1 gram per 1 lb of body weight.
+On a high fat diet, my body was starving for something more (healthy carbs) and my body temperature was low.
+The fat around my midsection increased (I think in an attempt to preserve composition) and working out wasn't any easier (our bodies need those carbs for better workouts!). (*In terms of dairy I don't have an opinion on whether to avoid it or not, but I personally do not eat it.
 Take it out for two weeks and see how your body reacts.
 If you feel like you NEED it, add it back in.
 If it makes you feel better, then keep it.
-Everyone is different and some of us require that dairy, but in agreement with Taubes, don't cut yourself short- go for the full fat yogurt just not a bucket in one sitting!
+Everyone is different and some of us require that dairy, but in agreement with Taubes, don't cut yourself short- go for the full fat yogurt, just not a bucket in one sitting!
 Our brains definitely need fat to operate so don't forget to include it in your diet-- do NOT be fat-phobic please.)